-At Brand Shouter, we're experts at creating and integrating LMS's with our client sites.
+At Wapiti, we're experts at creating and integrating LMS's with our client sites.
 If you're looking for a way to get started, we can help.
 Just contact us to learn more.

 I honestly thought about leaving at just the "yes" above.
 It's really that simple.
 No matter what your business is, you should find a way to sell online to help your business increase reach and sales.
 It also helps when you find yourself surviving a pandemic.

 When it comes to eCommerce (as for most things on the internet), you get what you pay for.
 There are a couple exceptions I list below.

 I need to plug Wapiti here.
 This is one of our key strengths.
 We can build full-featured, custom eCommerce sites for our clients at a much lower rate than other high-end agencies.
 We leverage years of experience, systems, and processes to ensure our raters are low and competitive.
 Seriously, reach out and ask to learn more.
 We may be able to surprise you!